Martyna94/PennyLane/Codebook/README.md

 * I.10
   * Define an observable, and compute its possible measurement outcomes.
   * Compute the expectation value of an observable.
+* I 11
+  * Construct the state of a multi-qubit system using the tensor product.
+  * Define and apply separable operations to multiple qubits.